microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 - Minor - Adding new API surface area that is backwards compatible and does not dramatically change the intent of an API.
 - Patch - No change in API surface area.

 After choosing a change type, the description should follow the [semantic commit message format](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716), and be prepended by one of the following: `feat:`, `fix:`, `chore:`, `docs:`, or `refactor:`.
+Use [this guide](https://www.conventionalcommits.org/en/v1.0.0/#summary) for more guidance on how to write your change log files.

 When your change is ready, [create a pull request](https://github.com/microsoft/fluentui/pulls) from your branch to the `master` branch in `microsoft/fluentui`.

 Common checklist for PR's

 - Descriptive title: "feat: Adding 'multiple' prop to Nav"
 - Brief description of the improvement you're making.
-You may briefly summarize the issue.
+You should summarize the issue you are addressing.
 Assume the PR is the reviewer's starting point and they should only have to dive into the issue for very specific details.
 - Link to the relevant issue.
 - Visual aid for changes to give more context.
 Before and After clips help a lot.
 - Open questions - Point reviewers to places in your code you're looking for specific feedback on.
-- How to test - Briefly explain how a reviewer can test your code.
+- How to test - Briefly explain how a reviewer can test your code, and what they should focus on.
 - Reviewers will be automatically added based on the location of the changes in the code base.

 If you're using an internal Microsoft linked account, feel free to squash that big green button. 🎉